-When each group of protein manages to find the other, the OCA2 gene makes more pigment.
+When each group of proteins manages to find the other, the OCA2 gene makes more pigment.
 This lasts as long as the magnet stays attached to the wire.
 Once it falls off, a new magnet has to be attached and then the two magnets have to find each other again.
 In blue-eyed people, these proteins find each other less well than in brown-eyed people.

 What happens in real life is the DNA change that leads to blue eyes makes the proteins there stick less tightly.
 The proteins at the HERC2 enhancer come off more easily.

 What this means is that the two pieces of DNA have the same chance of finding each other.
-It is just that blue eyed people are less likely to have their proteins bound at the HERC2 enhancer.
+It is just that blue-eyed people are less likely to have their proteins bound at the HERC2 enhancer.
 And even when they are bound, they don’t stay attached as long.
-Blue eyed people have blue eyes because these proteins don’t touch as often.
+Blue-eyed people have blue eyes because these proteins don’t touch as often.
 The “magnet” at HERC2 comes off easier if someone has blue eyes.

 How does a one letter difference have such a significant effect?
 Well, the proteins I have been talking about like certain strings of DNA letters best.
 One might like TATAAAA and another GAATCC (remember DNA is made up of four letters: A, G, C, and T).

 The proteins bound at HERC2 are no different.
-They like the letters found in brown eyed people better than the ones in blue eyed people.
+They like the letters found in brown-eyed people better than the ones in blue-eyed people.
 The one letter difference, a C instead of a T, causes the proteins to bind less well.
 Less binding leads to a weaker OCA2 gene, which leads to less pigment being made and results in blue eyes!